Ireland Rental Car Insurance: What is CDW Coverage and Why Do I Need It?

 - Pay in your local currency if possible, to avoid currency exchange fees.

-- Rent from an Irish company- their rates are usually better and more inclusive.
+- Rent from an Irish company website (.ie) – their rates are usually better and more inclusive.

 - Do a walk around of the car before driving away.
-(Also take time-stamped photos when you pick up and drop off the car- just in case you get a repair billing you don’t agree with.)
+Also take time-stamped photos when you pick up and drop off the car- just in case you get a repair billing you don't agree with.
+(No need to do this if you have purchased the Excess coverage.)

 Get More Information on Renting a Car in Ireland